Menguozi/Menguozi.github.io/_posts/deduplication/2016-4-11-Evaluate the performance of KSM in the Linux kernel based virtual machine (KVM).md

 ---
 layout: post
-Title: Evaluate the performance of KSM in the Linux kernel-based virtual machine (KVM)
+title: Evaluate the Performance of KSM in the Linux Kernel-based Virtual Machine (KVM)
 comments: true
 categories: Deduplication